System commands (ESP only)

 5

-A bash script is available here to simplify the use of the server_cert parameter.
+A bash script is available here also to simplify the use of the server_cert parameter.

 To enable this functionality, MQTT_HTTPS_FW_UPDATE will need to be defined or the line that defines in in user_config.h will need to be uncommented.